10 minutes Reading time

 There are lessons to learn from this data.
 You don’t want to become the next ‘loser’ on our 2021 report.
 Get this report now and discover how you can make sure you become a winner in this year and beyond.

 Here is a quick rundown of the top 10 sites:

-Considering that some of the products in this market can have a very high price point, it comes to no surprise that many of the keywords are incredibly competitive.
+Considering that some of the products in the sound industry can have a very high price point, it comes to no surprise that many of the keywords are incredibly competitive.
 Many of the queries are fought over by huge brands.
 So, if you’re looking to get a top spot for some of the biggest keywords, you’re going to have to step up you’re A-game.

 With the most competitive keyword – wireless headphones – many of the big brands make it onto page one, with Currys claiming the position one spot.
 A lot of the results are generic brands which sell a range of items – not just hi-fis.
 For example, John Lewis and Very take high positions for this query.
 However, despite this, Bose and Richer Sounds make the cut, claiming positions 9 and 10, so congrats and keep up the good work.

 ‘Headphones’ is the second most competitive keyword in the market and when looking at the search results, a similar pattern appears.
 Currys is, once again, at the top of the results, reaping the rewards of such a high-value search query.
 Bose makes another appearance but, in this instance, Skull Candy makes the top 10, landing position 6.
 Unfortunately, Richer Sounds fails to make the first page.
 Maybe they need to analyse some of the other brands in this report if they want a chance at achieving these competitive positions?

 As well as high competition, the report also identifies the blatant opportunities many of these brands are missing out on when it comes to industry keywords.
 See below for recommendations on how to snatch up the search volume (and cash) you’re leaving on the table.